 This is the third night of our 10-day mammal-watching trip in Deramakot Forest Reserve in the Malaysian state of Sabah in Borneo and so far, it has rained every day and every night.
 But we are a team on a mission.
-We are here to see the elusive wild cats of Borneo, particularly the Clouded leopard – a cat so rarely seen that not much is known about its life in the wild.
+We are here to see the elusive wild cats, particularly the Sunda Clouded leopard of Borneo – a cat so rarely-seen that not much is known about its life in the wild.

 Led by Mike from Adventure Alternative Borneo, we ‘go nocturnal’ to match the leopard’s activity pattern: up for most of the night, asleep for most of the day.